EU urges Serbia to mend Kosovo ties, criticizes Turkey

 “Serbia will not help Pristina wrap up Kosovo’s independence,” he told a news conference in Belgrade.

-Dacic, head of the ruling Socialist Party, led during the Kosovo war by late strongman Slobodan Milosevic, said “it could have been more honest to ask Serbia to recognize Kosovo’s independence”.
+Dacic, who is also the head of the ruling Socialist Party, led during the Kosovo war by late strongman Slobodan Milosevic, said “it could have been more honest to ask Serbia to recognize Kosovo’s independence”.

 Sentiment in the EU is lukewarm towards further expansion, with citizens focusing on their own economic difficulties and governments struggling with a debt crisis.
 Aspiring states in the Balkans are struggling to meet reform criteria.